arusk2/cat_api_practice/README.md

 in your favorite IDE.

 For manual set up, please refer to: https://towardsdatascience.com/virtual-environments-104c62d48c54.
 This is not only a great resource for getting started with virtual environments but also why we use them.
+If you run into a paywall, please visit https://12ft.io/ to remove it.

-As for the automatic setup, this will very slightly, depending on IDE used:
+As for the automatic setup, this will vary slightly depending on IDE used:
 - In your IDE, select "New Project" or "New Folder" or similar wording
 - Usually in this screen or the next, when you select your language, you will be given an option to create a virtual environment